aHuddini/LiteFinPad-Expense-Tracker/README.md

 ## Overview

-**LiteFinPad** is a streamlined Windows application for tracking monthly personal expenses.
-It offers a clean interface, system tray integration, and core analytics—all while keeping your data 100% offline.
+**LiteFinPad** is a Windows application for tracking monthly personal expenses.
+It offers a clean, functional interface, system tray integration, simple financial analytics, and offline data management.

 **Perfect for**:
 - Personal finance tracking